 These keys must be set before setting unexpandedDescriptors.
-This is due to the fact that unexpandedDescriptors sets the Section 3 (structure of the BUFR message) and fills section 4 accordingly with MISSING VALUES.

-By default, the replication factors are set to 1 in the created BUFR message.
+This is due to the fact that unexpandedDescriptors sets the Section 3 (structure of the BUFR file) and fills section 4 accordingly with MISSING_VALUES.
+The replication factors are set to 1 in the created BUFR message as well.